-Structural defects can pose a very serious safety risk your Logan property.
+Structural defects can pose a very serious safety risk for your Logan property

-In this blog, we will define structural defects, look at their causes, provide examples and tell you how to address them.
+Whether you're a homeowner, landlord or renter, you need to know about this issue.
+In this blog, we will define structural defects, look at their causes, provide examples and explain how to address them.

 The Australian Standard for building inspections defines a structural defect as being “a fault or deviation from the intended structural performance of a building element.”